scylladb/scylladb/docs/kb/ntp.rst

 ============================
 **Topic: System administration**

-**Learn: How to configure time synchronization for Scylla**
+**Learn: How to configure time synchronization for ScyllaDB**

-**Audience: Scylla and Apache Cassandra administrators**
+**Audience: ScyllaDB and Apache Cassandra administrators**

-Apache Cassandra and Scylla depend on an accurate system clock.
+Apache Cassandra and ScyllaDB depend on an accurate system clock.
 Kyle Kingsbury, author of the ``jepsen`` distributed systems testing tool, `writes <https://aphyr.com/posts/299-the-trouble-with-timestamps>`_,